Akankshanalla/Personal-Portfolio-AN/README.md

 The project features a **dark/light theme toggle**, a **mobile-friendly navigation menu**, and a **scroll-to-top button**, enhancing both usability and user experience.

-From profile presentation to project showcases, skills overview, and contact information, this single-page application is designed to be clean, functional, and visually appealing across all devices.
+From profile presentation to project showcases, skills overview, certificates display and contact information, this single-page application is designed to be clean, functional, and visually appealing across all devices.

 This project serves as a solid foundation for showcasing personal branding and can be easily extended or deployed online as a live portfolio site.